latticexyz/mud/packages/explorer/README.md

 ### Example setup

-For a full working setup, check out the [`local-explorer`](https://github.com/latticexyz/mud/tree/main/examples/local-explorer) example.
+For a full working setup, check out the [local-explorer](https://github.com/latticexyz/mud/tree/main/examples/local-explorer) example.

-You may also want to check out the MUD [Quickstart guide](https://mud.dev/quickstart) to set up a new MUD project that already comes with the World Explorer included.
+You may also want to check out the MUD [Quickstart guide](https://mud.dev/quickstart) to set up a new MUD template project that already comes with the World Explorer included, along with all the prerequisites.

 ## CLI arguments